ezcn/talkanddrinks/index.md

 <h1>Upcoming</h1>
 <p>This is a paragraph.</p>

-<h2>Where?</h2>
+<h3>Where?</h3>
 Area di Ricerca P. Castellino <br>
 via P.Castellino 111 Napoli <br>
   Piano Rialzato - Stanza 11 <br>

-<h2>When?</h2>
+<h3>When?</h3>
 <p>Thursday December 14th- 5:00 pm</p>

-<h2>Who?</h2>
+<h3>Who?</h3>
 <p>The only way to know who is the speaker is to come to the Talk&amp;Drinks!
 The identity of the guest will be kept secret until the very last minute.</p>

 <h1>What are Talk&amp;Drinks?</h1>
 <p>Talk&amp;Drinks is a relaxed scientific discussions that take place every month, usually on a Thursday afternoon. </p>

-<p> We discuss about science
+<p> We hosts a secret guest every time to discuss about science in a broad sense: we talk about genetics, physics archeology, computers, technology and more and more... </p>

+<p> We foster creative collaborations and aim to establish a critical mass of scientists in the Research Area where we work. </p>

-- is an open event, if you want to subscribe a friend click here http://list.igb.cnr.it/mailman/listinfo/talk_and_drinks
+<p> Talk&amp;Drinks is an open event, if you want to subscribe to our low traffic mailing list
-- hosts a secret guest every time
-- supports creativity

-- uses eco-friendly glasses and dishes, bring your own glass if you want to help reducing garbage
+<a href="http://list.igb.cnr.it/mailman/listinfo/talk_and_drinks">click here</a>

-- is a self-supported event, we rely on your contribution, especially for ideas
+<p> Talk&amp;Drinks is a self-supported event, we rely on your contribution, especially for ideas </p>